-Please note this residential service does not operate on bank holidays, Good Friday or during Christmas and New Year's weeks.
+Please note this residential service does not operate on bank holidays, Good Friday or during Christmas week (week commencing Monday 26 December 2022).

 What do we collect?